 The University of Utah takes seriously the safety and security of our campus.
-UDPS and other departments on campus provide various programs and trainings to facilitate the safety of students and employees.
-The University provides comprehensive programming intended to prevent dating violence, domestic violence, sexual assault and stalking.
+UUDPS and other departments on campus provide various programs and trainings to facilitate the safety of students and employees.
+The university provides comprehensive programming intended to prevent dating violence, domestic violence, sexual assault and stalking.
 Several of these programs are listed below.
-Presentations on any campus safety, security or law enforcement topic can be arranged by contacting Sergeant Garth Smith of UDPS at (801) 585-1194.
+Presentations on any campus safety, security or law enforcement topic can be arranged by contacting Sergeant Garth Smith with Community Outreach Unit of UUDPS at (801) 585-1194.

-Orientation-The University educates students and employees about sexual assaults, domestic violence, dating violence and stalking through mandatory orientation of new students and new employees.
+Orientation- The university educates students and employees about sexual assaults, domestic violence, dating violence and stalking through mandatory orientation of new students and new employees.
 These trainings are ongoing and offered consistently throughout the year.

-Rape Aggression Defense (RAD)-

-Rape Aggression Defense is a four-week, practical self-defense course incorporating physical training and classroom education.
-The course, intended for women twelve years of age and older, is taught three to four times a year by certified RAD instructors at UDPS.
-For more information or schedules, visit the "Crime Prevention" portion of the Department of Public Safety webpage (www.dps.utah.edu).
+Rape Aggression Defense (RAD)-Rape Aggression Defense is a fourweek, practical self-defense course incorporating physical training and classroom education.
+The course, intended for women 12 years of age and older, is taught three to four times a year by certified RAD instructors at UUDPS.
+For more information or schedules, visit the "Campus Safety" portion of the Department of Public Safety webpage (dps.utah.edu).